asterisk/documentation/docs/Test-Suite-Documentation/Using-Python3.md

----
+!!! note

-**Note:**   The testsuite also provides an install\_prereq script in the contrib/scripts directory which can be used to install the base dependencies on various distributions.
+    The testsuite also provides an install\_prereq script in the contrib/scripts directory which can be used to install the base dependencies on various distributions.
 If this is used then there is no need to manually install SIPp or asttest.

----
+[//]: # (end-note)